Updated on August 8, 2023 by admin

 Who is Qualified to Buy Residential Land?

 To buy into the HDB with a family unit, you need to be at least 21 years old.
 Unless you’re a windowed individual or an orphan, you need to be at least 35 years old to be considered single.

-The minimum age to buy a home in most areas of the country is 21.
+The minimum age to own property in Singapore in most areas of the country is 21.
 If it’s bought via a trust, the buyer doesn’t need to be over 21.

 3) Property Purchases Using CPF

 CPF Ordinary Account (OA) savings may be used to buy a home in Singapore.
 The valuation limit (VL) and withdrawal limit (RL) determine how much of your investment you may remove (WL).